jcklpe/windows-hackpack/README.md

 This is a collection of scripts and registry hacks to improve/customize Windows 10 UI.

 Some of these were written by me, and some were borrowed from various places around the internet (such as [[tenforums]](https://www.tenforums.com/tutorials/) or from people in the Windows ricing community).
 I've tried to include credit where I could.
 Since these communities are enthuasist focused they don't generally use git, or even maintain actual repos etc, so I've tried to do the best I could to both collect the things I've found useful and also to start forming it into a repository that other people who are interested can contribute or build off of.

+**USE AT YOUR OWN RISK.
+NO WARRANTY OR RESPONSIBILITY IS IMPLIED.**